jdcloudcom/en/API/Virtual-Machines/Virtual-Machines/rebootInstance.md

 ## Description
-Reboot a single VM, only the virtual machine in the status of <b>running</b> can be rebooted, and the reboot is only available when there is no task in progress for virtual machine.
+Reboot a single VM.
+Only the VM in the status of <b>running</b> can be rebooted, and the reboot operation is only available when there is no task in progress of the VM.

 ## Request method